pmuens/awesome-serverless/README.md

 - [Bustles serverless architecture](http://thenewstack.io/bustle-migrated-100-million-events-per-day-product-serverless/) - How Bustle uses a serverless architecture to manage 52 Mio. monthly visitors.
 - [The Serverless Framework & GraphQL](http://www.heavybit.com/library/blog/the-serverless-framework-graphql) - Heavybit blog post about the Serverless GraphQL Meetup SF 06.10.2016.
 - [A look at Serverless GraphQL](https://www.trek10.com/blog/a-look-at-serverless-graphql) - Trek10 article about using Serverless with GraphQL.
+- [Serverless takes pain out of Lambda deployment](http://www.infoworld.com/article/3131004/cloud-computing/serverless-framework-takes-the-pain-out-of-aws-lambda-deployment.html) - Infoworld article about the Serverless v1 release.
+- [Serverless and JAM (Part 2)](https://www.netlify.com/blog/2016/10/13/serverless-jam---a-serverless-framework-tutorial-part-2/) - Tutorial on how to use Serverless with the JAMstack (Part 2).

 ## Talks